DrummondGroup/draft-petta-rfc4130bis/draft-petta-rfc4130bis.md

 # Introduction

 This draft is a copy of the original RFC4130 draft with only the changes necessary to render it in markdown.
 Future versions of this draft will propose changes, hopefully with the consensus of the IETF community.

+NOTE: This version contains IDENTICAL content of the original (expired) bis document.
+The only difference are edits to trigger updates so that the expiration date could be modified.

 ## Applicable RFCs